robert-muriithi/robert-muriithi/README.md

 Here is some info about me:

 - 🔭 I’m currently at school
-- 🌱 Ask me any question 😃
-- 👯 I’m looking to collaborate on open source projects
+- 🌱 Technical Writer at Section.io.
+Here is the link to my [published articles](https://www.section.io/engineering-education/authors/robert-muriithi/)
+- 👯 Obsessed With Android Native Development
 - 📫 How to reach me: +254790027948 || njuguiinirobert@gmail.com
+- 🌱 Here is the link to my [CV](https://1drv.ms/w/s!AtJ71cK0ljb-hCkriIaZbkgF36ng)

 <center>
   <table>